How Your Google Ads Daily Budget Works With Ad Scheduling

 I would have felt a lot of embarrassment about my past mistakes if not for the fact the Google help experts had to do some double-checking of their own on it—that’s how (intentionally?) confusing this topic is.

 Most, if not all, advertisers use monthly budgets.
 Of course, Google Ads runs on daily budgets.
+(2021 update: Not anymore!
+Monthly spend limits have been rolled out in Google Ads!).
 The way you work within this environment depends on whether or not your campaign runs every day of the month.

 With full confidence intact, let’s review how budgeting works, especially when you’re using ad scheduling.